lbc-team/EIPs/EIPS/eip-1.md

 REVERT (0xfe)
 ```

-## EIP Work Flow
+## EIP 工作流

 ### Shepherding an EIP

 Parties involved in the process are you, the champion or *EIP author*, the [*EIP editors*](#eip-editors), and the [*Ethereum Core Developers*](https://github.com/ethereum/pm).

 Before you begin writing a formal EIP, you should vet your idea.
 Ask the Ethereum community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research.
 It is thus recommended to open a discussion thread on [the Ethereum Magicians forum] to do this, but you can also use [one of the Ethereum Gitter chat rooms], [the Ethereum subreddit] or [the Issues section of this repository].

 In addition to making sure your idea is original, it will be your role as the author to make your idea clear to reviewers and interested parties, as well as inviting editors, developers and community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your EIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
 For example, the work required for implementing a Core EIP will be much greater than for an ERC and the EIP will need sufficient interest from the Ethereum client teams.
 Negative community feedback will be taken into consideration and may prevent your EIP from moving past the Draft stage.

 ### Core EIPs

 For Core EIPs, given that they require client implementations to be considered **Final** (see "EIPs Process" below), you will need to either provide an implementation for clients or convince clients to implement your EIP.

 The best way to get client implementers to review your EIP is to present it on an AllCoreDevs call.
 You can request to do so by posting a comment linking your EIP on an [AllCoreDevs agenda Github Issue].

 The AllCoreDevs call serve as a way for client implementers to do three things.
 First, to discuss the technical merits of EIPs.
 Second, to gauge what other clients will be implementing.
 Third, to coordinate EIP implementation for network upgrades.